-Pregnancy hormones, a course of antibiotics and diabetes can all be a trigger for women to develop a bout vaginal thrush, as these can all disturb the body’s pH balance.
-Once you have developed thrush it can disappear naturally or there are treatments available which target the yeast growth and ease the symptoms.
+Pregnancy hormones, a course of antibiotics and diabetes can all be a trigger for women to develop a bout of vaginal thrush, as these can all disturb the body’s pH balance.
+Once you have developed thrush, it can disappear naturally or there are treatments available which target the yeast growth and ease the symptoms.

 What are the symptoms of vaginal thrush?

 Thrush can cause irritation of the vagina, the vulva and the surrounding area and can even spread onto the upper thighs if it doesn’t clear up naturally and is left untreated.
 It can present as swelling, a white lumpy discharge (often described as resembling cottage cheese), sometimes a white-ish watery discharge, mild pelvic pain and, most commonly, it causes varying degrees of itchiness.

 How can I ease and help to prevent thrush?

 - Try to wear loose fitting underwear and clothes made from natural fibres such as cotton, silk and linen- these are more absorbent and hence help your skin to breathe more easily.
 If you can, go pant-free to allow air to circulate freely.

 - Make sure your washing detergent or fabric conditioner isn’t causing or increasing the irritation by changing to a milder or anti-allergy type.

 - If you use pads or panty liners make sure they are natural or fragrance free.
 Even better, invest in washable ones which you know are free from chemicals and you can wash in a fragrance-free washing product of your own choice.
 They are also softer, so don’t rub and irritate the vulval area any further.